f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

      |image2_34|

 #.
-In the TMUI GUI we can see the Layer 7 policy applied to the Virtual
+In the TMUI GUI, we can see the Layer 7 policy applied to the Virtual
    Server.
 In the :guilabel:`Application Security`, we can see the details of the policy which was dynamically fetched, applied, and set to Blocking mode.